kora-projects/kora-docs/mkdocs/docs/v2/en/guides/config-hocon.md

 - `LogbackModule` adds basic startup and troubleshooting logs
 - the graph stays minimal for now: it can start the application and read the config file

+`HoconConfigModule` also decides which file to read.
+With no system property set it looks for `application.conf` on the classpath; `config.resource` and `config.file` override that, and we use the first of them at the end of this guide.

 Typed sections are introduced gradually: first the application section, then a reusable library shape, and only after that the explicit mapping from `libs.lib1` and `libs.lib2` to two instances of the same type.

 If you want more background on graph wiring and factories, see the [Container documentation](../documentation/container.md).